bergben/ng2-img-tools/README.md

 A simple demo is available as a plnkr: http://plnkr.co/edit/HRi5rQEDCBZb59a0lcPe?p=preview

 ## Browser support
-This module is supported by all major browsers recent versions (IE 10+).
+This module is supported by all major browsers recent versions (IE 10+) except for Safari.
+Safari does not support `HTMLCanvasElement.toBlob()` and there seems to be a problem with zone.js and the available polyfills.
+Pull requests to solve this problem are welcome.

 Make sure to include the following polyfill for `HtmlCanvasElement.toBlob()`: https://www.npmjs.com/package/blueimp-canvas-to-blob